stefan22/guessing-game/README.md

 ## About

-A short game where a user tries to guess a random generated word by the computer.
+A short game where a user tries to guess a random generated five letter word by the computer.
-At load, it shows the game instructions and asks user to guess matching word.
+At load, it shows the game instructions and asks user to guess word.
-Once user enters a guess word (at least 3 characters long), a table appears below the text input bar section showing the number of letters matching the computer's word or a message indicating that you have guessed it correctly.
+Once user submits a word (at least 3 characters long), a table appears below the text input box section showing the number of matching letters against the computer's word or a message indicating that you have guessed it correctly.

 ## Tests &nbsp; :traffic_light: